-Under the customary fishing regulations [Fisheries (South Island Customary Fishing) Regulations 1999 and the Fisheries (Kaimoana Customary Fishing) Regulations 1998], customary take is regulated through the authorisation system which requires that all customary fishing is to be undertaken in accordance with tikanga and the overall sustainability of the fishery.
-This framework was put in place to give effect to legal obligations in the Settlement Act9.

-When allowing for Māori customary non-commercial fishing, the Minister must take into account any mataitai reserves, area closures or fishing method restrictions in the relevant area.
+- 32. Under the customary fishing regulations (Fisheries (South Island Customary Fishing) Regulations 1999 and the Fisheries (Kaimoana Customary Fishing) Regulations 1998), customary take is regulated through the authorisation system which requires that all customary fishing is to be undertaken in accordance with tikanga and the overall sustainability of the fishery.
+This framework was put in place to give effect to legal obligations in the Settlement Act.9 - 33.
+When allowing for Māori customary non-commercial fishing, the Minister must take into account any mātaitai reserves, area closures or fishing method restrictions in the relevant area. - 34.
 When allowing for recreational fishing interests the Minister must take into account any regulations that prohibit or restrict fishing in any area.

-Sections 23 and 24 - The effects of reductions and increases in Total Allowable Commercial Catch
+Section23- The effect of increases in Total Allowable Commercial Catch